behu-kea/ITA23-2-sem/cs101/05-interfaces-abstract.md

-### 📝 Exercise 5 - teachers and students - after the break at 10:15
+### 📝 Exercise 5 - study groups - teachers and students - after the break at 10:15

 Duration: 20 min